vertexproject/synapse/docs/synapse/glossary.rst

 the fork's original :ref:`gloss-view`.
 The writable layer from the original view becomes read-only with respect to the fork.
 Any changes made within a forked view are made within the new writable layer.
 These changes can optionally be merged back into the original view, or discarded.
-(Note that any view-specific automation, such as triggers, dmons, or cron jobs, are **not** copied to the forked layer.
+(Note that any view-specific automation, such as triggers, dmons, or cron jobs, are **not** copied to the forked view.
 However, depending on the automation, it may be activated if / when data is merged down into the original view.)

 .. _gloss-form: